We are very happy to help you arrange your wedding here at Holy Trinity Church, Langdale.

-There is a strong local bell-ringing tradition and a band of six bell-ringers can usually be mustered to herald the bride for half an hour before the service begins and also as the party leaves the church for another 20 minutes.
-This can be arranged through Graham Stirrup, the Tower Captain, for further information. email@example.com / (015394) 37216.
+There is a strong local bell-ringing tradition and bell-ringers can usually be mustered to herald the bride for half an hour before the service begins and also as the party leaves the church for another 20 minutes.
+Please contact Graham Stirrup, the Tower Captain, for further information. email@example.com / (015394) 37216.

 Order of service

 The marriage Vows and Registration and one Bible reading are essential, but apart from that: choice of hymns/songs, readings etc. is entirely up to the couple.
 Most people make up their own orders of service in consultation with the vicar, and either home-print it or have it done professionally.
 A selection of previous orders of service are available if you would like some ideas.

 We are required to charge a statutory fee for the wedding and the publication of Banns.
 The fee is split equally between the local parish and the Carlisle Diocese.
 We normally put out a plate at the back of the church during Wedding Services for attendees to donate to the church on their way out if they so wish.
 For a Blessing of Marriage, we ask for a donation towards the upkeep of the church.

 The current (2023) fees are: